DEFRA/permit-poc/docs/topics/flow-map-review.md

 discussed as ways to improve development work-flow and improve collaboration between UI/UX team members and engineers.

-Having been working on the infrastructure and tooling, with little exposure to the code base (and having a familiarity with the problem-space and previous system) I trialled working with this implementation and made the following notes based on the experience.
+Working on the infrastructure and tooling, with little exposure to the code base (and having a familiarity with the problem-space and previous system) I trialled working with this implementation and made the following notes based on the experience.